 Who's responsible for unauthorised payments?

 When are you liable?

-When are you not liable? acting with extreme carelessness in failing to protect the security of your passcodes; a transaction made using an identifier without a code or payment device; or leaving your card in an ATM (assuming the ATM has reasonable safety measures to prevent this); or unreasonably delaying reporting the misuse, loss or theft of a device, or the breach of security for all passcodes (however your liability will only cover the period from when you became aware or should reasonably have become aware of such matters until the time you notified us). • a transaction made using a payment device and not a code, provided you did not unreasonably delay reporting the loss or theft of the payment device.
+- acting with extreme carelessness in failing to protect the security of your passcodes; - leaving your card in an ATM (assuming the ATM has reasonable safety measures to prevent this); or - unreasonably delaying reporting the misuse, loss or theft of a device, or the breach of security for all passcodes (however your liability will only cover the period from when you became aware or should reasonably have become aware of such matters until the time you notified us).